-- B. Graduate Assistantships -AState has a limited number of assistantships available to students in the nursing program.
+- A. Graduate Assistantships -A-State has a limited number of assistantships available to students in the nursing program.
 The student must have applied for admission to the graduate school to be eligible for a graduate assistantship position.
 Assistantships are available to qualified students in fall, spring and summer sessions.
-Applications are through the program director, or the Graduate School. - C. Traineeships Federal nurse traineeships are available as funds are allocated by the Department of Health and Human Services, U.S. Public Health Service Programs.
-The MSN Program Director has information on this program. - D. Scholarships MSN students are eligible for one scholarship(s) offered by the College of Nursing and Health Professions.
-Notification about scholarships is done through the MSN student listserv and announcements to classes.
-Scholarship applications are usually filed in Spring Semester of each year. - E. State Scholarship/Loan Funds A scholarship/loan fund for students residing in Arkansas who, after graduation, practice in a rural area as a NP or teach in an Arkansas school of nursing as a nurse educator.
+Applications are through the program director, or the Graduate School. - B. Scholarships MSN students are eligible for one scholarship(s) offered by the College of Nursing and Health Professions.
+Notification about scholarships is done through the MSN student listserv and announcements to classes. - Scholarship applications are usually filed in Spring Semester of each year. - C. State Scholarship/Loan Funds A scholarship/loan fund for students residing in Arkansas who, after graduation, practice in a rural area as a NP or teach in an Arkansas school of nursing as a nurse educator.
 Loan forgiveness is based on fulfilling work obligations as a rural NP or nurse educator.
 Information and applications are available from the Program Director.